awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

 1. For **Attach permissions policies**, choose the AWS managed policies that contain the required permissions\.
 Choose **Next: Tags** and then **Next: Review**\.

 1. On the **Review** page, enter a name for the role and choose **Create role**\.

+When using an instance profile, the `iam:PassRole` permission is needed on the IAM user who creates an Auto Scaling group using a launch template or launch configuration that specifies an instance profile\.
+For an example policy, see [Control Which IAM Roles Can Be Passed \(Using PassRole\)](security_iam_id-based-policy-examples.md#policy-example-pass-IAM-role)\.

 ## Create a Launch Configuration<a name="us-iam-role-create-launch"></a>